michaelo/daya/README.md

 * Support multiple files as input (glob?) + a parameter to specify output-format, which will reuse the respective input-names with added extension for output
 * Design and implement scoping strategy
 * Support monitor/auto-build?
-* .hidot
+* .daya
     * TBD: Implement more advanced (composed) shapes?
 E.g. an UML-like class with sections?
     * Include-functionality:
       * Need to explore specific use cases to determine full functionality set here.
 Leaves as-is for now (in-place + common global scope).
       * Reconsider scoping to avoid unwanted collisions between subdiagrams + but still accommodate convenient definition-reuse.
     * Explicitly define behaviour wrt duplicate definitions; shall the latter be invalid behaviour, or shall they be fused?
 Either simply adding children, or explicitly checking for type and override values.
     * Simplify syntax: allow } as EOS.
 Don't require quotes around #-colors.
 Consider removing ; alltogether.
 Nl can serve the same purpose.
-* Finish v1 hidot-syntax: what is scope?
+* Finish v1 daya-syntax: what is scope?
-    * Ensure compilator supports entire hidot-syntax
+    * Ensure compilator supports entire daya-syntax
 * Lower importance:
     * Implement web service
     * Implement frontend